Developing Champions

 Izaac Quek is a history maker.

-During the Singapore Smash 2023, Quek delivered an impressive performance by defeating India’s Commonwealth Games champion and world No. 52 Sharath Kamal Achanta.
-He continued his winning streak by overcoming Sweden’s 2019 World Championships silver medallist, Mattias Falck, who was ranked 32nd at the time.
-These victories propelled Quek to the round of 16, where he faced China’s world No. 3 Wang Chuqin but was unable to secure a win.
+At the Singapore Smash 2023, Quek showcased his ability to compete with the world’s best.
+He stunned India’s Commonwealth Games champion and world No. 52 Sharath Kamal Achanta, followed by a thrilling win over Sweden’s 2019 World Championships silver medallist Mattias Falck (world No. 32).
+These victories propelled him to the round of 16, where he faced China’s world No. 3 Wang Chuqin in a spirited contest.

 Awards